All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Chronic Sleep Debt

-Nighttime feedings, a baby who wakes every two hours, and the hypervigilance of new parenthood create a sleep deficit that sabotages weight loss through elevated cortisol, impaired glucose metabolism, and increased cravings for high-calorie foods.
+Nighttime feedings, a baby who wakes every two hours, and the hypervigilance of new parenthood create a sleep deficit that sabotages weight loss through improved cortisol, impaired glucose metabolism, and increased cravings for high-calorie foods.

 Peptide therapy can address several of these issues simultaneously, which is what makes it appealing for postpartum women who are dealing with more than just a number on the scale.